 If any parent is looking for volunteer hours for the school year, you are able to utilize your volunteer hours in the cafeteria.
 We are always happy to have parents come and join us for a day in the kitchen!
 It is a unique opportunity to see what a joy it is serving the students and faculty!

 Similar to a bank account, your student will use their own personal account to purchase all items from the cafeteria.
 You do not need to “open an account” for your student.
 Each student enrolled at Cardinal Ritter already has an active account assigned to them.
 MealTime Procedures | Lunch Menu | MealTime Flyer | MealTime FAQs

 Request a Balance Reminder

 It is very easy to overlook or lose track of your student’s cafeteria account balance.
-If you would like to receive balance reminders, please e-mail Art Bouvier.
+If you would like to receive balance reminders, please e-mail the Cafeteria Director.
 Please include your name, your student’s name, and the e-mail address that you wish to have in my database.

 Free and Reduced Lunch

 Families can apply to be on free and reduced lunch.
 It is never too late to apply for this program.
-Families MUST use the 2021-2022 application.
-Download the application in English or Spanish and the instructions in English or Spanish.
+Families MUST use the 2022-2023 application.
+Please contact our Cafeteria Director at firstname.lastname@example.org .